MichaelCurrin/badge-generator/README.md

 - [ ] Add tests
 - [ ] Refactor JS to be DRY and OO
-- [ ] Make into multi-page JS app - possibly with React or Preact, or Jekyll and mustache
+- [ ] Make into multi-page JS app - possibly with Vue, React or Preact, or Jekyll and mustache
 - [ ] Split view into left and right (or top and bottom) optionally mobile friendly